komal-SkyNET/zigbee-irrigation-controller/README.md

 - Visual Status LED: The onboard LED provides instant feedback on the device's status:

     - Blinking: Disconnected / Searching for network.

     - Solid OFF: Connected and idle.

     - Solid ON: Connected and at least one zone is active.

 - Non-Blocking Code: The main loop is highly efficient and responsive, ensuring that Zigbee communication and other tasks are handled promptly.

 ## Hardware Required
-- Microcontroller: A Seeed Studio XIAO ESP32-C6.
+- Microcontroller: A Seeed Studio XIAO ESP32-C6. (or any ESP32 board with Zigbee radio.
+Pins must be configured accordindly for the board)

 - Sprinkler Controller: Any Hunter controller that includes a REM Port (e.g., Hunter X-Core, X2).

 - Power Supply: A standard 5V USB-C power adapter and cable (e.g., a mobile phone charger).

-- (Recommended) A mains-powered Zigbee Router (like a smart plug) placed between your hub and the controller to ensure a strong mesh network signal.
+- Optional: For a stronger signal - any mains-powered Zigbee Router (like a smart plug) placed between your hub and the controller to ensure a strong mesh network signal.
 ESP32C6 signal struggled when they were crammed into the hunter controller box.

 ## Software Required
 - Any home Automation platform: ex - Home Assistant with a Zigbee Coordinator (using Zigbee2MQTT/ZHA/etc).